-Borislav Petrov is a drummer, composer, teacher and ethnomusicologist.
-He received his musical education in the Netherlands, completing the American jazz program “New York Comes to Groningen”.
+Borislav Petrov is a drummer, composer, teacher and researcher.
+He received his musical education in the Netherlands, graduating from the American jazz program “New York Comes to Groningen”.
 He is a student of the legendary jazz drummer Ralph Peterson.
-Works in the styles of jazz, ethno-jazz, big band, fusion, world music, electronics, rock, pop, etc. The main object of his musical research are the asymmetric meters in the Bulgarian folk music, the drumming styles at the Balkans and their integration into various musical genres.
+Works in the styles of jazz, ethno-jazz, big band, fusion, world music, electronica, rock, pop, etc. The main subject of his musical research is the asymmetric rhythms in Bulgarian folk music, the drumming styles of the Balkans and their integration into various musical genres.
 He works with many of the important instrumentalists of the Bulgarian music scene.
 He collaborates with a number of musicians from Europe and the world.
 His discography includes 30 albums.
 Along with his concert activity, Borislav Petrov is also involved in music education.

 Renske Taminiau – singer/ songwriter, Borislav recorded 2 albums with the singer and performed at prestigious stages all over the Netherlands, such as North Sea Jazz Festival and the legendary Concertgebouw.

 Amsterdam Jazz Orchestra – Amsterdam based big band, led by Israeli saxophonist/composer/arranger/educator Yaniv Nachum.
 Borislav contributed to 2 studio albums, one of which was released.

 Tarhana – World music band, made up of Turkish, Romanian, German, Dutch and Bulgarian musicians Performed and toured in many countries around Europe, South America, Asia and Africa.
 Participated in prestigious world music festivals, such as „November Music“ и „Womex“.
 The band continues to exist today under the name Arifa.

 The Stage Band (2002 – 2006) – Groningen based big band, 5 times winner of the Dutch national big band contest.